Tony Marlow

 Antony Rivers Marlow (born 17 June 1940), known as Tony Marlow, is a British former Conservative politician who served as Member of Parliament (MP) between 1979 and 1997.

 Early life

 Born in Greenwich, London, Marlow was educated at Wellington College, RMA Sandhurst and St Catharine's College, Cambridge.

-At the age of ten he spent a year in Istanbul crossing the Bosporus daily to go to school.

-Marlow was commissioned into the Royal Engineers in 1960, spending four years in the BAOR - including time as troop commander of the, then, only amphibious bridging troop, retiring as a Captain in 1969.

 Parliamentary career

 After leaving the army he was employed in management consultancy and commercial development.
 Before he entered the House, Marlow unsuccessfully fought Normanton in February 1974 and Rugby in October 1974.
 He gained Northampton North at the 1979 election, defeating the Labour MP Maureen Colquhoun.